 Another great place to admire the peach trees’ beauty is following the road Carrer de Can Rovira.
 There are lots of fruit tree fields along the route.

 To reach Ordal from Barcelona, you can use the train.
 It takes one hour to get there, and you have to stop at the station Lavern-Subirats.
-You can check the schedule of the trains here (enter the station in Barcelona that you prefer and write Lavern-Subirats in the destination tab).
+You can check the schedule of the trains to organise (enter the station in Barcelona that you prefer and write Lavern-Subirats in the destination tab).

 If you plan on renting a bike, you can do so at Bikemotions.
 They’re located at the train station Lavern-Subirats, and they rent e-bikes, MTB, and conventional ones.